evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_GTX_4MOTION/_index.md

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Volkswagen ID.4 GTX 4MOTION supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The models is equipped with 2 USB-C connections as standard.
-As an option you can get additional 2 USB-C connections.
+The models is equipped with 4 USB-C connections as standard.
 ## Lights

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.